Analyzing Mirion Technologies (MIR) and Its Peers

 |2.18%

 83.4% of Mirion Technologies shares are held by institutional investors.
 Comparatively, 67.7% of shares of all “Measuring & controlling devices, not elsewhere classified” companies are held by institutional investors.
-2.7% of Mirion Technologies shares are held by company insiders.
-Comparatively, 11.7% of shares of all “Measuring & controlling devices, not elsewhere classified” companies are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.
+2.7% of Mirion Technologies shares are held by insiders.
+Comparatively, 11.7% of shares of all “Measuring & controlling devices, not elsewhere classified” companies are held by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.

 Summary

-Mirion Technologies competitors beat Mirion Technologies on 9 of the 13 factors compared.
+Mirion Technologies peers beat Mirion Technologies on 9 of the 13 factors compared.

 About Mirion Technologies